-Perhaps more importantly, the CMD3 data-governed fit with standard statistical deviations has achieved a chi-squared value of 1, indicating that the dispersion relation (\ref{pionspec}) is excellently fulfilled in this case.
-There is no evidence of distortion of analyticity due to systematic experimental error.
-To this point, we are fully aware of the existing unitarity / analyticity bounds \cite{simula}, which in principle can provide a fit-independent test of our analytical assumptions.
-However these methods are very difficult to apply to the timelike combined data considered here.
+Perhaps more importantly, there is no evidence of of analyticity distortion due to systematic experimental error.
+The CMD-3 data-governed fit with standard statistical deviations has achieved a chi-squared value of 1, indicating that the dispersion relation (\ref{pionspec}) is excellently fulfilled in this case.
+We are fully aware of the existing unitarity / analyticity bounds \cite{simula}, which, in principle can provide a fit-independent test of our analytical assumptions.
+However, these methods are very difficult to apply to the timelike combined data considered here.
 To perform these analyses, we wrote two independent codes, one uses Python libraries and the other is based on repeated iterations.
-For the $e^+e^-\to \pi\pi$ experimental cross section we have used the data collected by KLOE \cite{pipiKLOE2005} by CMD/SND operating group \cite{pipiCMD2005}, SND \cite{pipiSND2006} detectors as well as the ISR method extracted data by BaBaR \cite{pipiBABAR2012}, and BESS-III \cite{pipiBESSIII}.
+For the $e^+e^-\to \pi\pi$ experimental cross section we used the data collected by the KLOE \cite{pipiKLOE2005} by CMD/SND operating group \cite{pipiCMD2005}, SND \cite{pipiSND2006} detectors as well as data extracted by BaBar \cite{pipiBABAR2012}, and BESS-III \cite{pipiBESSIII}.

-For the data governed by the CMD3 experiment the $n_{dof}=209+45$, where the latter number in the sum is for remaining data outside the CMD3 range.
+For the data governed by the CMD-3 experiment the $n_{dof}=209+45$, where the latter number in the sum is for remaining data outside the CMD-3 range.
 To show the error band, like in Fig. \ref{space}, the propagation of error was estimated within use of inflated error, where we took $N^2=0.49$ nb.
 We calculated the individual inflated errors for each channel in the HVP calculation separately.
 However, this level of precision turns out to be unnecessary for correctly determining error propagation and for the purposes of this paper we use a common inflated error ($N^2=1$ nb) when calculating the error bands in the figures presented. \\

-The QCD fitted spectral function $\rho_{\pi}$ is shown in Fig. \ref{nufik}.
-The set that do not contain CMD3 data was used in this case.
-Few examples of fits needed in our study are shown on the right panel.
-The difference between cross sections are due to vacuum polarization (absent for $\sigma_B$) and due to the presence or absence of CMD3 data.

-For further comparison of CMD3 and other datasets we refer to the original experimental paper \cite{CMD3}.
+The QCD fitted spectral function $\rho$ is shown in Fig. \ref{nufik}.
+The set that do not contain CMD-3 data was used in this case.
+Fits needed in our study are shown on the right panel.
+The difference between cross sections are due to vacuum polarization presence/absence (absent for $\sigma_B$) and due to the systematics as well.
+For further comparison of CMD-3 and other datasets we refer to the original experimental paper \cite{CMD3}.